-The courses in this Certificate address how the digital transformation and emerging information technologies enable/drive innovation, especially by leveraging technology to gain competitive advantage in the healthcare industry.
+The courses in this certificate explore how digital transformation and emerging information technologies foster innovation, particularly by leveraging technology to achieve a competitive edge in the healthcare industry.

 Healthcare is not what it was even a few years ago.
 It has never been hard to imagine how information technology (IT) might improve health care services.
 Fast messaging replacing faxes.
 Electronic health records that can be accessed more easily.
 Software that can inform doctors' decisions.
 Telemedicine that makes care more flexible.
-The possibilities seem endless.
+The possibilities seem endless, especially in light of AI.

 That being said, recent MIT research finds that the overall impact of IT on health care has been evolutionary, not revolutionary.
 Technology has lowered costs and improved patient care-but to a modest extent that varies across the health care landscape, while only improving productivity slightly.
 High-tech tools have also not replaced many health care workers.